travis-ci/travis-worker/doc/maintenance.md

 like 5-10 mins depending on the recipes used.
 If you are adding 2 more Rubies to 5 VMs though then this will run for about 100 mins (~10 mins per Ruby * 2 * 5) with the first approach, whereas the second approach would only take 20 mins.

+### Stop workers before working on VMs

+TBD expand this

+* signal workers with USR2
+* wait for current builds to finish
+* take down the workers
+* rebuild or provision VMs
+* restart the workers